African Photography Encounters: 2019 - 12th biennial

 The Seydou Keïta Grand Prize was awarded to Adéọlá Ọlágúnjú.

 2024 -14th biennial

 The biennial celebrated thirty years in 2024 with its 14th exhibition which took place between November 16, 2024 and January 16, 2025 under the theme “Kuma, La Parole” (Kuma, the Word).
-The artistic director was Lassana Igo Diarra accompanied by a curatorial team that included Nadine Hounkpatin, Manthia Diawara, Soufiane Er-Rahoui, Oyindamola (Fakeye) Faithfull and Patrick Mudekereza.
+The artistic director was Lassana Igo Diarra accompanied by a curatorial team that included Nadine Hounkpatin, Manthia Diawara, Soufiane Er-Rahoui, Oyindamola (Fakeye) Faithfull and Patrick Mudekereza and the scenographers were Eloisa Ramos and Moreno Castellano.

 Maheder Haileselassie Tadesse (Ethiopia) was awarded the Seydou Keita Grand Prize for her series Between Yesterday and Tomorrow; Willow Evann (Côte d’Ivoire/France) received the 2nd prize, the Bisi Silva Award, for his work Les Tirallé; and Victor Adewale (Nigeria) received the 3d place prize for his project Ẹbí Ọlọ́kadà.
 Seyba Keita (Mali), Dior Thiam (Germany/Senegal), and Hisham Benohoud (Morocco) received honorary mentions.

 The 30 artists selected for the 14th Biennale were: